davidpacold/Airia-Powered-Slackbot/README.md

 This project supports multiple environments to separate development and production configurations.

 > **Note**: This project includes wrangler as a dev dependency in package.json, so you don't need to install it globally.
 The npm scripts (`npm run dev`, `npm run deploy`) will use the local version.
+However, this project may have an older version - check with `npx wrangler --version` and if it shows "update available," run `npm install --save-dev wrangler@4` to update to the latest v4.x version.

 ### Local Development